crbilladeau/watcher/README.md

   </div>
 </div>

-Watcher is a fake movie and TV show streaming app created with **React** and deployed to **Firebase**.
+Watcher is a movie and TV show streaming app template created with **React** and deployed to **Firebase**.
 It utilizes data fetched with the **axios** library from **The Movie Database API**.
 It is fully searchable and navigatable using **React Router** and custom React Hooks.
 The project also makes use of React Context, storing the state in Global Context and managed by a reducer for top-down state management accessible within any component of the app.

 ### In Development